Seagate/cortx-hare/rfc/3/README.md

 Generate configuration files required to start Mero cluster.

 optional arguments:
-  -h, --help     show this help message and exit --help-schema  show cluster description file schema -o output-dir  output directory (defaults to '.')
+  -h, --help           show this help message and exit --help-schema        show cluster description file schema -D dir, --dhall dir  directory with auxiliary Dhall expressions (defaults to
+                       '/opt/cfgen/dhall')
+  -o output-dir        output directory (defaults to '.')
   --mock               Generate pseudo-random "facts".
-The hosts specified in the
+The hosts specified in
-                 cluster description file will not be visited and don't even have to exist.
+                       the cluster description file will not be visited and don't even have to exist.
   -V, --version        show program's version number and exit

 The program reads cluster description in YAML format from the standard input;
 '--help-schema' option shows the schema.